Amber Mason Published September 5, 2022. Updated October 13, 2023.

 - Launch DDoS attacks

-Adware is an advertising malware that displays unwanted advertisements on your computer and more recently on your phone, most often as a pop-up that tracks your browsing activity to send targeted ads.
-Some of these adware programs can be used for simple marketing purposes, but things go bad when cybercriminals use adware to collect your data to be sold to third parties online or to use against you to perform credit card fraud or identity theft.
+Adware is an advertising malware that spams and displays unwanted advertisements on your computer and more recently on your phone, most often as a pop-up that tracks your browsing activity to send you targeted ads.
+Some of these adware programs can be used for simple marketing purposes and aren’t necessarily malicious, but things go bad when cybercriminals use adware to collect your data to be sold to third parties online or to use against you to perform credit card fraud or identity theft.
+Adware is most commonly downloaded to your device when you install a program or software online, or click on a malicious popup.

 Overall, malware adware can: